Tosho Boy

-Tosho Boy (Japanese: トウショウボーイ; 15 April 1973 – 18 September 1992) was a Japanese thoroughbred racehorse and stallion.
+Tosho Boy (Japanese: トウショウボーイ, Hepburn: Tōshō Bōi; 15 April 1973 – 18 September 1992) was a Japanese thoroughbred racehorse and stallion.
 Tosho Boy was successful as a racehorse, winning 10 of his 15 starts, including some of Japan's most significant horse races, such as the Satsuki Shō, Arima Kinen, and Takarazuka Kinen.
 Tosho Boy was part of a rivalry called "TTG" between himself, Ten Point, and Green Grass.
 Tosho Boy was voted both Japanese Horse of the Year and best three-year-old colt in 1976 for his racing successes.
-After retiring from racing, Tosho Boy was also a significant sire, producing numerous major stakes winners, including Japanese Triple Crown winner Mr. C. B..
-With his success as both a racer and a stallion, Tosho Boy was elected to the JRA Hall of Fame in 1984.
+After retiring from racing, Tosho Boy was also a significant sire, producing numerous major stakes winners, including Japanese Triple Crown winner Mr. C. B. With his success as both a racer and a stallion, Tosho Boy was elected to the JRA Hall of Fame in 1984.

 Background

 Tosho Boy was foaled on 15 April 1973 at Fujimasa Farm in Shizunai, Hokkaido.
 Tosho Boy's sire was Tesco Boy, a British horse who had most notably won the Queen Anne Stakes in 1966 before being transported to Japan, where he became a leading sire in the 1970s.
-His dam was an American horse, Social Butterfly, who was a daughter another successful racehorse, Your Host.
+His dam was an American horse, Social Butterfly, who was a daughter of another successful racehorse, Your Host.
 Tosho Boy appeared strong even from a young age, and ranch hands at Fujimasa Farm stated they believed that he could win at least one or two of the classic races.

 During his two-year-old year, Tosho Boy was entered in to the stables of trainer Takayoshi Yasuda to begin race training.
 He was physically well developed, but Yasuda was concerned about the condition of Tosho Boy's waist area, feeling this would need to develop further before Tosho Boy could begin racing.
 As such, Tosho Boy did not race as a two-year-old.
 By December, Yasuda was satisfied with Tosho Boy's racing form, and entered the horse in to his first race, scheduled for the end of January 1976.